-- (6) The fund transfer within the group of the company between our subsidiaries, our WFOE and the former VIEs included the following: - With respect to the fund transfer from the parent company to subsidiaries, subsidiaries received cash from the parent company amounted to US\$4.7 million, US\$38.6 million and US\$3.0 million for the year ended December 31, 2019, 2020 and 2021 respectively.

-- With respect to the fund transfer between the former VIEs and our WFOE, the former VIE received cash from WFOE amounted to US\$0.7 million for the year ended December 31, 2019, and repaid cash to the WFOE amounted to US\$0.6 million for the year ended December 31, 2020 and nil for the year ended December 31, 2021. - With respect to the fund transfer between the former VIEs and subsidiaries, the former VIE received cash from subsidiaries amounted to US\$3.2 million, US\$8.3 million and US\$4.4 million for the year ended December 31, 2019, 2020 and 2021 respectively. - With respect to the fund transfer between the WFOE and subsidiaries, the WFOE received cash from subsidiaries amounted to US\$1.5 million for the year ended December 31, 2019, and repaid cash to subsidiaries amounted to US\$1.4 million for the year ended December 31, 2020 and nil for the year ended December 31, 2021.
+- (6) The fund transfer within the group of the company between our subsidiaries, our WFOE and the former VIEs included the following: - With respect to the fund transfer from the parent company to subsidiaries, subsidiaries received cash from the parent company amounted to US\$4.7 million, US\$38.6 million and US\$3.0 million for the year ended December 31, 2019, 2020 and 2021 respectively. - With respect to the fund transfer between the former VIEs and our WFOE, the former VIE received cash from WFOE amounted to US\$0.7 million for the year ended December 31, 2019, and repaid cash to the WFOE amounted to US\$0.6 million for the year ended December 31, 2021. - With respect to the fund transfer between the former VIEs and subsidiaries, the former VIE received cash from subsidiaries amounted to US\$3.2 million, US\$8.3 million and US\$4.4 million for the year ended December 31, 2019, 2020 and 2021 respectively. - With respect to the fund transfer between the WFOE and subsidiaries, the WFOE received cash from subsidiaries amounted to US\$1.5 million for the year ended December 31, 2019, and repaid cash to subsidiaries amounted to US\$1.4 million for the year ended December 31, 2021.